scott-eric-kaufman/the-whole-sek/content/the-valve/2006-06-22-syllabus-bleg-poetry-amp-social-crisis.md

 All in English?
 This is kind of fun…

-War, rebellion, protest, social unrest &amp;c: Wordsworth “French Revolution as it Appeared to Enthusiasts at its Commencement”; Geoffrey Hill, “September Song”; Dylan Thomas “A Refusal to Mourn the death by Fire of a Child in London”; Allen Ginsberg “Howl”; Randall Jarrell “The Truth”; HD “Trilogy” (The Walls Do Not Fall?); Keith Douglas, “How To Kill”; Muriel Rukeyser “The Dead”; Les Murray “The Conquest”
+War, rebellion, protest, social unrest &c: Wordsworth “French Revolution as it Appeared to Enthusiasts at its Commencement”; Geoffrey Hill, “September Song”; Dylan Thomas “A Refusal to Mourn the death by Fire of a Child in London”; Allen Ginsberg “Howl”; Randall Jarrell “The Truth”; HD “Trilogy” (The Walls Do Not Fall?); Keith Douglas, “How To Kill”; Muriel Rukeyser “The Dead”; Les Murray “The Conquest”

 The AIDS pandemic: Thom Gunn, “Lament”; Mark Doty, “Atlantis”